 About Norwich University

 Norwich University is a diversified academic institution that educates traditional-age students and adults in a Corps of Cadets and as civilians.
 Norwich offers a broad selection of traditional and distance-learning programs culminating in Baccalaureate and Graduate Degrees.
-Norwich University was founded in 1819 by Capt.
-Alden Partridge of the U.S. Army and is the oldest private military college in the United States of America.
-Norwich is one of our nation's six senior military colleges and the birthplace of the Reserve Officers’ Training Corps (ROTC). www.norwich.edu
+Norwich University was founded in 1819 by U.S. Army Capt.
+Alden Partridge and is the United States’ oldest private military college.
+Norwich is one of our nation's six Senior Military Colleges and the birthplace of the Reserve Officers’ Training Corps (ROTC). www.norwich.edu

 * * *